aleesha-w/BERT--Updated-Implementation-on-Ubuntu-Corpus/README.md

     --use_tpu=True \
     --tpu_name=grpc://10.91.24.210:8470
 ```
-After training, you may save the model and evaluation checkpoints by exporting them from the Google Bucket.
+After training, you may save the model and evaluation checkpoints by exporting them from the Google Bucket. \
+Evaluation metrics are always displayed after each epoch.

-### Acknowledgements
+## Acknowledgements
 [BERT GitHub Repository](https://github.com/google-research/bert)

 [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding (2018)](https://arxiv.org/abs/1810.04805)